oimodeler/oimodeler/docs/source/models.rst

   :alt: Alternative text

-Finally, we can also use a polynominal interpolator in time (also available for wavelength).
+We can also use a polynominal interpolator in time (also available for wavelength).
 Its free parameters are the coefficients of the polynomial.
 The parameter ``x0`` allows to shift the reference time (in mjd) from 0 to an arbitrary date.